chaos-mesh/chaos-mesh/doc/stress_chaos.md

 * `stressngStressors`

-  StressngStressors define plenty of stressors just like `Stressors` except that it's an experimental feature and more powerful.
-You can define stressors in `stress-ng` (see also `man stress-ng`) dialect, however not all of the supported stressors are well tested (**You have been warned**).
-It may be retired in later releases.
-You should always use `Stressors` to define the stressors and use this only when you want more stressors unsupported by `Stressors`.
+    StressngStressors defines plenty of stressors just like `Stressors` except that it's an experimental feature and more powerful.

+    You can define stressors in `stress-ng` (see also `man stress-ng`) dialect.

+    However, not all of the supported stressors are well tested.
+It might be retired in later releases.
+It is recommended to use `Stressors` to define the stressors and use this only when you want more stressors unsupported by `Stressors`.

     When both `StressngStressors` and `Stressors` are defined, `StressngStressors` wins.

+## Usage

-Let's try it out!
-An example `yaml` of `StressChaos` which burns 1 CPU for 30 seconds in every 2 minutes is listed below:
+Below is an example YAML file of StressChaos which burns 1 CPU for 30 seconds in every 2 minutes:

 ```yaml
 apiVersion: pingcap.com/v1alpha1